 - NCCER (National Center for Construction Education and Research) Electrical I Certification

 Testing required.
-Fees apply.
-Qualifies for Technical Honors Diploma and Graduation Pathways certification.
+Fees may apply.
+Qualifies for Technical Honors Diploma and Graduation Pathways certification with paired with NCCER Core from Electricity I.

 Dual College Credits